magicmark/prisma-introspect-renamer-saver/README.md

 I'd love to do a fancy AST transformation, but I didn't fancy writing my own parser :p

+#### Is this over-engineered?
+This seems over-engineered.

+Probably.
+Let me know what you think in a GitHub issue / on Twitter, and what you'd suggest instead!

 ## Contact

 - [@mark_larah - https://twitter.com/mark_larah](https://twitter.com/mark_larah)